How To Support World Food Day

 World Food Day takes place annually on 16 October.
 Its origins date back to 1945, when the United Nations Food and Agriculture Organization (FAO) was established as part of the United Nations, but the day was first celebrated as an official holiday in 1979.
 Today, it’s marked in 150 countries around the world, with a range of events taking place – all designed to promote awareness of hunger and inspire positive action for the future of food.

 Since 2014, the primary focus has been on eliminating poverty in rural areas, but each year there is a dedicated theme.
-This year’s theme is ‘right to foods for a better life and a better future’, focusing on highlighting the immediate and long-term benefits of prioritising safe access to nutritious, affordable food for everyone.
+This year’s theme is ‘hand in hand for better foods and a better future’, highlighting the pivotal imbalance in our food system: while many parts of the world are struck by poverty and malnourishment, others are battling with obesity and high levels of food waste.

 The organisation is calling for a restructuring of our global agrifood systems – which are all the interconnected activities involved in our food cycle, from the production to the consumption and the disposal.
 ‘By transforming agrifood systems, there is great potential to mitigate climate change and support peaceful, resilient and inclusive livelihoods for all,’ it reads.